What Are The Best Months to Visit The Douro Valley?

 RELATED:

-Is the Douro Valley Worth Visiting?
+Is Douro Valley Warmer than Porto?

-At Quinta do Vallado in February
+Orange trees at Quinta do Vallado in February

 Douro Valley in January